- 4 nights Lodging

 The remaining balance will be due January 1, 2020

 Your deposit becomes non-refundable Nov 15, 2019.
 The final payment is non-refundable.
 Travel insurance is advised.

 It took a over a century, but your room is ready!

 Since 1906, the Perry Mansion has proudly overlooked the Chisos Mining Company (now the Terlingua Ghost Town).
 Unfortunately, bankruptcy and a hundred years of decay overwhelmed Mr. Perry's dream house -- until now.

 A three year restoration has renewed the dream and it's available to all.
 Enjoy desert living at the top of the world.

 Here's a look at each individual room.
-All decorated with antique and art from the era when it was built.
+All decorated with antiques and art from the era when it was built.
 We've booked the entire building with 7 bedrooms, 7 bathrooms, The Great Room and a Kitchen for our use.

 Travel Day.
-There are a few options:
+There are a couple of options:

 - Drive yourself to Terlingua (it'll take about 9 hours from Dallas)